ahorneman/MechaCar_Statistical_Analysis/README.md

 This would allow us to focus on the factors that highly correlate to customer satisfaction and review possible ways to improve overall customer satisfaction with the MechaCar.

-##### Questons to consider:
-1. What are the manufacturers that produce comparable models?
-  - 1a.
-What manufacturers target the same market and are to be included in study?
-2. Which car(s) from identified manufacturers should be included?
-3. What data points do we want to compare across the population?
-  - 3a.
-Suggested comparison data include:
-     - Vehicle Cost
-     - Vehicle Weight
-     - Vehicle Engine Size
-     - Vehicle Engine Type
-     - Vehicle MPG
-     - Vehicle Safety Rating
-     - Vehicle Customer Satisfaction Rating